 Every long-lasting building requires a solid foundation and a cattle guard installation is no different.
-It carries heavy loads with shifting weighs and it’s extremely important that it’s installed on a proper foundation correctly.
+It carries heavy loads with shifting weights and it’s extremely important that it’s installed on a proper foundation correctly.

 Generic Foundation Diagram

 Excavation of the Vaulted Area

-The vaulted, or dug-out area beneath the grid is key to providing the often overlooked optical barrier that dissuade livestock from even touching the top rails.
+The vaulted, or dug-out area beneath the grid is key to providing the often overlooked optical barrier that dissuades livestock from even touching the top rails.
 Allowing the animal to view the bottom of the excavated area provides a conflicting depth perception created by the contrast with the top rail.
-This optical confusion (near and far at the same time) can be an effective visual deterrent all on it’s own.
+This optical confusion (near and far at the same time) can be an effective visual deterrent all on its own.

-The vaulted area is created by removing soil under the top rails to create the visual deterrent and allow debris to fall through.
+The vaulted area is created by removing soil under the top rails to create a visual deterrent and allow debris to fall through.
 We typically recommend at least 6″ be dug below the bottom support beams as shown in the diagram.
 With a 12″ overall height, a depth of 18″ from the top rail to the bottom of the vault will be presented to the livestock.
 You may go deeper if desired, the important issue is that the foundations themselves are properly supported.

-To help with drainage, the bottom of the vault should include a means of allowing water to drain way from the installation without disturbing the surrounding footings.
+To help with drainage, the bottom of the vault should include a means of allowing water to drain away from the installation without disturbing the surrounding footings.
 Typically crushed gravel is used to create a french drain.
 Because every site is unique, a contractor familiar with the local conditions should be consulted.

 Surface Installation with a Boxed Cattle Guard

 Boxed cattle guards are set directly on the ground and are designed for low traffic, remote and temporary installations.
 The box is a steel skirt welded to the perimeter to keep dirt from getting in underneath.
 Dirt is pushed up on either side of the guard to create a ramp for crossing vehicles.

-This design is popular at remote areas like cell phone towers and oil wells.
-They’re also used at construction site entrances as rumble strips, washouts for cleaning equipment and keeping the entrance clear of mud.
+This design is popular in remote areas like cell phone towers and oil wells.
+They’re also used at construction site entrances as rumble strips, washouts for cleaning equipment, and keeping the entrance clear of mud.